View data tables >

 - Cannabis legalisation in parts across the world appears to have accelerated daily use and related health impacts (UNDOC 2022).

-For detailed information on the harms, availability and consumption of tobacco, alcohol and other drugs in Australia, please see the separate section for each of the Drug types.
+For detailed information on the harms, availability and consumption of tobacco, alcohol and other drugs in Australia, see the separate section for each of the Drug types.

 Treatment